XRP, or Ripple Coins to us common folk, has been gaining steam for quite some time.

 To start out on Binance, you will need to go through their sign up process.
 It’s quick and easy, accepts users from all countries without the need for verification.

 But like with all good things, there’s a catch.
-The fees that we mentioned previously, they are some of the lowest IF you purchase your Ripple coins with some other cryptocurrency.
+The fees that we stated previously, they are some of the lowest IF you purchase your Ripple coins with some other cryptocurrency.

-Meaning, if you opt to purchase Ripple coins with conventional currency, the fees go up.
+Meaning, if you opt to purchase Ripple coins with regular currency, the fees go up.

 As one of the older exchanges on our list, it’s safe to say the Coinmama is well known in the cryptocurrency world.